Chen-808/comp-472-pt1/analysis.md

     emotion f1 accuracy with gridSearch = 0.29
     sentiment f1 accuracy with gridSearch = 0.32

 For the multi-layered perceptron case, there were convergence warnings where the maximum iterations has been reached but the optimization hasn't converged yet.
 The speed at which the MLP model can be trained isn't the most optimal since it could take a very long time before finding convergence despite it performing about the same compared to other models.
+As we had 3 hyper parameters, activation which had 4 different values, hidden layers with 2 values and solver with 2 which made the classifier run multiple times, we couldn't reach the desired number of iterataion so we didn't end up with the optimal result for this classifier.